- 1 What is Creative Commons?

 One of the best benefits to making your work available under a Creative Commons license is that for the uses you approve, you don’t have to interact with the permission-seeker to grant approval – they can just follow the terms of the license and reuse your work – with proper attribution!

 For users, the primary benefit is finding free material they can use with a relative amount of certainty – if you use CC-licensed material and follow the rules (and do a reality check on the source to ensure that the license is legitimate).
 Permissions, hefty licensing fees, and even fair use analysis aren’t necessary when you use Creative Commons (or other openly licensed) materials.
+However, Creative Commons licenses never preclude the fair use of the item.

 Creative Commons License Features